Skip to main content

 Duty to refer

-Public authorities must help prevent homelessness by ensuring they refer any person to a local housing authority where they believe that person is homeless or at risk of homelessness within 56 days.
-This duty to refer extends to public sector bodies such as social care teams, prisons, probation services, Job centres, NHS healthcare providers, and education providers.
-For a full list of bodies obligated to comply with the duty to refer, please refer to the government guidance
+Public authorities must help prevent homelessness by referring a person to a local housing authority where they believe the person is homeless or at risk of homelessness within 56 days.